Two Tales From The Past

 We kids asked our parents what

-might have turned Lorna mean.
+might have turned our girl mean.

 They told us we'd never know and